Rock-Village.com

 There are a LOT of extremely interesting historical sites up and down the East coast.
 After Craig and Lili's wedding, we took advantage of being further South than we normally go to tour some of them.

 Our first stop was Charleston SC.
 Charleston itself is a great city to visit.
 It can be very hot, however!
 When we were there in June 2015, the temperature stayed about 100' F. Neither Anne nor Paul is a big fan of heat.
 But we still enjoyed our touring.
-By the way, if you visit Charleston and like Indian food, we found a very good restaurant called Taste of India (two locations, on 17 & on 7).
-I would also like to give Kangaroo Express (merged with Circle-K now - hope that works out!) a shout-out for having a great set-up for beverages to help out travellers.
+By the way, if you visit Charleston and like Indian food, we found a very good restaurant called Taste of India I would also like to give Kangaroo Express Convenience Stores (merged with Circle-K now; hope that works out!) a shout-out for having a great set-up for beverages to help out travellers.

 There are many old churches in Charleston.
 The one that is considered the oldest congregation is St. Philips.
 The sign at the church shows that it was established in 1680, which according to Wikipedia is also the year the city moved from its old location.
 The current church was built in the 1830s.
 In the cemetery was this elaborate headstone amid the more prevalent plainer ones.